archivesunleashed/archivesunleashed.org/content/new-york/index.md

   * [Car or Shared ride service](https://www.laguardiaairport.com/to-from-airport/car-service-and-shared-rides) - reservation for a private car or various shared ride service can be made through the Welcome Center located on the arrivals level of each terminal.

 * **[Newark Airport Transportation](https://www.newarkairport.com/to-from-airport/airport-directions)**
-  * [Airtrain](https://www.newarkairport.com/to-from-airport/air-train) - provides transportation to, from, and around Newark Liberty International Airport, and offers an accessible option to get to and from Manhattan.
-For more information on schedules, maps, and fees, please checkout the [Airtrain Website](https://www.newarkairport.com/to-from-airport/air-train).
+  * [AirTrain](https://www.newarkairport.com/to-from-airport/air-train) - provides transportation to, from, and around Newark Liberty International Airport, and can connect you to NJ Transit.
   * [Public Transportation](https://www.newarkairport.com/to-from-airport/public-transportation) - There are several options both to and from Newark via public transportation.
   * [Taxi](https://www.newarkairport.com/to-from-airport/taxi-car-and-van-service) - To use ground transportation, vists the Port Authority Welcome Center located in the arrivals area of each terminal.
 Rates will depend on drop off location; fare to New York City/Manhattan area ranges from $50-70USD, not including tolls or tips.
   * [Car, Van and Scheduled Bus Service ](https://www.newarkairport.com/to-from-airport/taxi-car-and-van-service) - Reservations can also be made directly at the Port Authority Welcome Center located on the Arrivals level of each terminal.
 A number of options are available.